julen

 Cider

 I've never been much of one for beer, so it's a good thing I live in an area in the midst of a cider renaissance.
 I have standards.
 First of all, the country cider should not be pasteurized.
 It kills the living goodness, reduces the depth of flavor, and adds a distinct symphony of blandness.
+A good hand-pressed cider (and Henley's usually has the best) is something to long for during the warm(ing) months.
 As for the hard cider ... a good, crisp, gorgeous, well-made cider will ruin you for any of those national mass-produced brands.
 Trust me.

 Colophon and Copyright